FAQ for Workshops with Felicia Forte

-Curriculum- Felicia’s in person classes are studio style (practical).
-Each week you will engage in creating an alla prima study from life.
-That task will remain the same and around that structure you grow and develop your skill, taste, and voice.
+Curriculum- Felicia’s workshops are studio style (practical).
+Each day you will engage in creating an alla prima study from life after her demonstration.
 Felicia offers guidance in the form of technical advice, philosophy, and demonstration as needed.

 Medium- Felicia’s technical expertise lies in oil paint, she can teach a beginner how to use and master the medium.
 She is also happy to have students use other types of mediums in her classes as long as they are already proficient in the use of them.

 What is the tone of the class?
 Felicia’s classes are for painters with serious curiosity and desire to learn.
 She welcomes beginners and amateurs as well as advanced or professional painters.
-This is a master craft, expect that learning it can be challenging and engaging.
+This is a master craft, expect that learning it can be a challenging, engaging journey.

 A note for beginners- This craft is learned through making paintings.
 They will be “bad” for a long time, that is the same for everyone who has ever learned this craft.
 There are many skills to learn that must eventually be accomplished in concert to produce a technically masterful painting.
 Be comfortable with being uncomfortable, come with a child’s mind for learning.

-How long do I take this class?
+How long should I expect to study for?
 To learn to paint you will need to practice regularly, for years.
 You should find a teacher who resonates with you and stick with them until you have learned all you can from them.
 You can tell when you are ready to find a new teacher by your level of excited engagement in their work and the practice.
 If you are already proficient at painting and wish to learn something about Felicia’s methods you may benefit from any length of participation in her class.

 Want to get some practice before hand?
-Felicia has lessons and video demos available on her Skool platform.
+Felicia has lessons suitable for all levels available on her Skool platform.

 Refunds and Makeups.
 Felicia cannot offer refunds or makeups for student cancellations or absences.